Towards Question-Answering as an Automatic Metric for Evaluating the Content Quality of a Summary: Overall Metric Analysis

-Then, since the performance of QAEval using EM and F$_1$ is roughly equal at the system-level, but F$_1$ is clearly better at the summary-level, we recommend that future work which evaluates with QAEval use the F$_1$ variant.
+\paragraph{Overall} Since the performance of QAEval using EM and F$_1$ is roughly equal at the system-level, but F$_1$ is clearly better at the summary-level, we recommend that future work which evaluates with QAEval use the F$_1$ variant.

-Overall, since evaluation metrics are most commonly used in the summarization community to rank summarization systems, these experimental results suggest that QAEval is the most effective evaluation metric to date.
+Overall, since evaluation metrics are most commonly used in the summarization community to rank summarization systems, these experimental results suggest that QAEval is one of the most effective evaluation metrics to date.